int128/helm-github-pages/README.md

 ### How it works

+The script assumes that it is running on the Alpine image and CircleCI docker environment.

-This script does the following steps:
+It does the following steps:

 1. Check out the `gh-pages` branch of the repository for publishing.
 1. `helm lint` for each chart.
 1. `helm package` for each chart.
 1. `helm repo index` for all charts.
-1. Push the branch.

-It assumes running on the Alpine image and CircleCI docker environment.
+1. If the master branch is pushed, publish the charts.